-Our Gospa od Skrpjela (Lady of the Rock) is an exquisite anomaly which grew, perhaps, out of remorse for the heinous act perpetrated on St George.
-Around a small crag (skripio in Dalmatian dialect) local people started to built another island.
+Our Gospa od škrpjela translated as the Lady of the Rock is an exquisite anomaly which grew, perhaps, out of remorse for the heinous act perpetrated on Sveti Djordje.
+Around a small crag, skripio in Dalmatian dialect, local people started to built another island.

 In the small square in front of the church they arranged a so-called ” place of reconciliation”, the idea being that quarreling parties in local disputes might work out fair solutions in the shade of the church and so avoid the Venetian courts.
 The stone benches are a reminder of the personal and community dramas that must have been enacted here.

 Our dear Boka, Adriatic’s bride.
 Droped with the sky like with silk blue, Prettier than any Nereid are you, Upon you beauty you should yourself pride.

 The interior of the Gospa od škrpjela church forms a prodigious homage to the work of Tripo Kokolja (1661-1713) a self-taught local artist, no less than 68 of whose paintings cover the walls and ceiling, portraying Old and New Testaments events.
 Above the altar of white Carrara marble hangs an icon of the Madonna and child by Lovro Marinov Dobricevic of Kotor (15th century).
 On each side of the altar are marble figures : St John the Evangelist on the left and St Roch on the right, by Venetian sculptor Francesco Gai (1783).
 The painting of St Roch to the right of the altar is attributed to Tiepolo and the four large canvases which decorate the dome are from 17-th century school of Genoa.